pyOpenSci/python-package-guide/CONTRIBUTING.md

 ## Forking the repository

 Independently of the approach you choose, the first step is to fork the Python Packaging Guide repository into your personal GitHub space.
+You can do this by clicking the "Fork" button in the top right corner of the repository page.

+[Fork and Clone GitHub Repos](https://datascienceskills.org/lessons/git-github/git-intro/3-fork-clone/) is a good resource to learn more about forking.

 *__TODO__: This section should show a beginner user how to fork a repository in GitHub.*